dermotduffy/frigate-hass-card/docs/configuration/conditions.md

 | `connected` | Optional: If `true` or `false` the condition is satisfied if the microphone is connected or disconnected respectively. |
 | `muted`     | Optional: If `true` or `false` the condition is satisfied if the microphone is muted or unmuted respectively.          |

+When multiple parameters are specified they must all match for the condition to match.

 ## `numeric_state`

+Matches based on numeric Home Assistant state.

 ```yaml
 conditions: